Lívia Rusz: Biography

 By then, Rusz had also started work in illustration, primarily as a cover artist for various local publishing houses, including Editura Ion Creangă and Editura Tineretului.
 Her work was remarked by writer and Ion Creangă manager Tiberiu Utan, and Rusz became a permanent collaborator of the brand.
 During her time with Editura Ion Creangă, she applied her art to editions of Wilhelm Hauff's Märchen (as Basme), and reprints of classical works for children in Romanian literature: Nicolae Constantin Batzaria's Poveşti de aur ("Golden Stories") and Ion Creangă's collected fairy tales and Childhood Memories.
 Also during that interval, Lívia Rusz became the first Romanian illustrator of J. R. R. Tolkien's work, when she contributed drawings for The Hobbit (in its original 1975 edition, marketed by Editura Ion Creangă).
 While working on this project, she was reportedly unable to compare her renditions of hobbits, Elves or Orcs with any previous portrayals by other artists, owing to the scarcity of foreign literature sources in Romania—her work therefore owed much to imagination.

 In 1987, two years before the December Revolution toppled communism, Rusz decided to leave Romania for West Germany.
-This gesture was a consequence of nationalist and national communist policies adopted by the regime of Nicolae Ceauşescu and specifically targeting some of Romania's ethnic minorities.
-According to writer György Györfi-Deák, Ceauşescu "gave a hard time to the Hungarians", and Rusz personally was "harassed by the dictator's politruks and Securitate men".
+This gesture was a consequence of nationalist and national communist policies adopted by the regime of Nicolae Ceaușescu and specifically targeting some of Romania's ethnic minorities.
+According to writer György Györfi-Deák, Ceaușescu "gave a hard time to the Hungarians", and Rusz personally was "harassed by the dictator's politruks and Securitate men".
 After a short stay in Germany, Rusz settled in Budapest, Hungary, where she owned a villa.
 She continued her activity, becoming a noted contributor to the Hungarian comic school (with albums such as Miskati közbelép, "Miskati Intervenes").
 The change was described by the artist herself as a difficult one: "Even plants will suffer when moved from one pot to another; it was not easy for me either to build up my new roots, but as long as forces permit me and I can still work it means I am alive."

 Cultural impact

 In Romania itself, where she was among the few female comics artists, Lívia Rusz has come to be described as a leading contributor to the genres she covered in her work.
 Györfi-Deák wrote: "throughout her long artistic career, Rusz Lívia has been leading us through an enchanted universe, depicted with unique sensitivity and grace, unveiling through drawings all that is beautiful and worthy in the world".
 Noted by visual artist Arina Stonescu as one of the three main illustrators employed by Editura Ion Creangă (alongside Val Munteanu and Eugen Taru), she drew particular critical attention for Childhood Memories.
-Deemed "legendary" by Györfi-Deák, the volume also led Arina Stonescu to write: "I often imagine the fascinating world of the storyteller Ion Creangă only populated by Livia Rusz's girls and boys in national costumes."
+Deemed "legendary" by Györfi-Deák, the volume also led Stonescu to write: "I often imagine the fascinating world of the storyteller Ion Creangă only populated by Livia Rusz's girls and boys in national costumes."